EqualExperts/you-build-it-you-run-it-playbook/practices/measurement.md

 # Measurement

-These practices measure an operating model to decide if it’s worthy of further investment.
+These practices measure an operating model to decide if it's worthy of further investment.
 The cost effectiveness of business outcome protection is an informative, actionable measure of an operating model.

 Leading and trailing measures can be used to gauge progress in deployment throughput, service reliability, and learning culture.
-It’s important to select measures that are holistic, actionable, and do not create the wrong incentives.
+It's important to select measures that are holistic, actionable, and do not create the wrong incentives.
 See [*Measuring Continuous Delivery*](https://www.amazon.co.uk/dp/B08LYZDPMK) by Steve Smith.

 ![](../.gitbook/assets/practices/measurement-practices.png)